DanSmaR/guesthouse_app/README.md

 2. Navigate to the project directory: `cd projectname`
 3. Install dependencies: `bundle install`
 4. Drop the database: `rails db:drop`
-4. Setup the database: `rails db:create db:migrate`
+5. Set up the database: `rails db:create db:migrate`
-5. Seed the database: `rails db:seed`
+6. Seed the database: `rails db:seed`
-5. Start the server: `rails server`
+7. Start the server: `rails server`

+## Testing

+To run the tests, run `rspec` in the project directory.

 ## Login